MICHAEL RUËTZ-DELIUS"FUNDSTÜCKE EINS"

 2. use feet and hands rather than stick.

-(no good goalie ever allows a goal to be scored through his legs).
+3. when stopping a direct shot or when running out to 'block', keep the legs together (no good goalie ever allows a goal to be scored through his legs).

 4. guard the 'nearer' post.